Deci-AI/super-gradients/documentation/source/Checkpoints.md

 The checkpoint keys:

-> "net": The network's state_dict (state_dict).
+- `net`: The network's state_dict (state_dict).

-> "acc": The network's achieved metric value on the validation set ([metric_to_watch in training_params](https://github.com/Deci-AI/super-gradients/blob/69d8d19813964022af192a34b6e7853edac34a75/src/super_gradients/recipes/training_hyperparams/default_train_params.yaml#L39) (float).
+- `acc`: The network's achieved metric value on the validation set ([metric_to_watch in training_params](https://github.com/Deci-AI/super-gradients/blob/69d8d19813964022af192a34b6e7853edac34a75/src/super_gradients/recipes/training_hyperparams/default_train_params.yaml#L39) (float).

-> "epoch": The last epoch performed.
+- `epoch`: The last epoch performed.

-> "optimizer_state_dict": The state_dict of the optimizer (state_dict).
+- `optimizer_state_dict`: The state_dict of the optimizer (state_dict).

-> "scaler_state_dict": Optional - only present when training with [mixed_precision=True](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/average_mixed_precision.md).
+- `scaler_state_dict`: Optional - only present when training with [mixed_precision=True](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/average_mixed_precision.md).
 The state_dict of Trainer.scaler.

-> "ema_net": Optional - only present when training with [ema=True](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/EMA.md).
+- `ema_net`: Optional - only present when training with [ema=True](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/EMA.md).
 The EMA model's state_dict.
 Note that `average_model.pth` lacks this entry even if ema=True since the average model's snapshots are of the EMA network already (i.e., the "net" entry is already an average of the EMA snapshots).

 ## Remote Checkpoint Saving with SG Loggers